Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Related Work

 Compared to previous works, our method is broadly similar to the proposal of Ref.~\cite{Huggins_2019} to use classically trained TN models for initializing PQCs, which was predicted to yield benefits in performance and trainability within general machine learning tasks.
 Our findings can thus be seen as both a concrete realization of this general proposal, applicable to a diverse range of circuit architectures and learning tasks, as well as a robust experimental verification of the benefits anticipated there.
 Closer to our work is the pretraining method of Ref.~\cite{dborin2022pretraining}, where trained MPS with bond dimension $\chi=2$ were exactly decomposed into a staircase of two-qubit gates, which were then used to initialize quantum circuits for machine learning tasks.
 While this method was shown to improve the performance and trainability of PQC models, the restriction to $\chi=2$ MPS placed a limit on the extent of classical resources which could be used to improve quantum models.
 By contrast, our synergistic optimization framework can be scaled up to utilize arbitrarily large classical and quantum resources, a difference that we show gives continued returns in practice.
-By ensuring that PQCs are set up for success using the best solution available with today's abundant classical computing resources, we believe that parametrized quantum algorithms might finally manifest their full potential as effective methods for solving problems of deep practical interest.